mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 ## Include Service
 To implement your own data driven modal you need to have a service to support it.
-A full example of which can be seen in the [modalDataServiceExample.js](modalDataServiceExample.js) file.
+The structure of which is as follows,

 ## Model Structure
 ```javascript